jvatianou/cyber-bootcamp/FinalProject/Offensive.md

 Nmap scan results for each machine reveal the below services and OS details:

-First I performed a port scan using `nmap`:
+First I performed a port scan using `nmap` to enumerate the entire network:

 > nmap -Pn 192.168.1.0/24
 Starting Nmap 7.80 ( https://nmap.org ) at 2022-02-28 15:15 PST